 “I signed my daughter up for a toddler gym class in the winter, when we needed to get out of the house,” says Ilene Palmieri, of Howell, New Jersey.
 “It was great for both of us!
 She got to run, jump and roll around, and I made a few mom friends.”

 Prices at My Gym start at $160 for four weeks of classes.

 Best for: Ages 6 months – 4 years old

 7. Stroller strides

-For multitasking mamas who are looking to get moving, Stroller Strides, which combines exercise, fresh air and little ones, is the perfect activity.
-Using a stroller (with a little one in tow!), moms get a total body workout that focuses cardio, strength training and core restoration.
+For multitasking parents who are looking to get moving, Stroller Strides, which combines exercise, fresh air and little ones, is the perfect activity.
+Using a stroller (with a little one in tow!), parents get a total body workout that focuses cardio, strength training and core restoration.
 During the 60-minute workout, kiddos will be kept entertained with songs, activities and, of course, the great outdoors.

 Best for: Babies and toddlers who can safely stay buckled into a stroller

 Teach — or have somebody else teach — your child the joy of cooking by attending a Mommy and Me cooking class together.
 In addition to getting to work with fresh, healthy ingredients, kids will learn about the origin of their food.
 Your tiny chef will brush up on his motor, sensory and social skills, all while whipping up something sweet to enjoy at the end of class.

 Prices vary for cooking classes, but The Kitchen Workshop in Paoli, Pennsylvania, is $74 for one pizza-making class — and that includes all ingredients and leftovers to take home.
 Also, keep in mind, some grocery stores offer one-off cooking class (for free!), as well.